yingling-group/lammps-mspin/README.md

 ## Data File for MNP
 A new atom style `qmag` has been introduced in the plugin which is the LAMMPS `full` atom style with an additional column/field for "magnetic charge" Qm values.
-An example of a data file can be found in the `examples/mspin` directory.

 ### "Magnetic Charge" Calculation
 As an example, we will consider the magnetic moment of a Fe3O4 unit cell, which is `32 muB`,